 Please note, students offered admission will be given a deadline to submit the first fee payment installment.
 If the deadline is not met, we reserve the right to rescind our offer of admission.

 If your financial aid award does not cover your entire bill, you must pay the remaining balance by the due date or risk incurring late charges.
 Payments are due December 15, 2015 for the spring term, May 15, 2016 for the summer term, August 15, 2016 for the fall term and on January 15, 2017 for the winter term.

 The Haas Financial Aid staff are your point of contact for all financial aid questions rather than the central University offices.
-The Haas Financial Aid staff can also assist with basic billing, and payment questions rather than the central University offices.
+The Haas Financial Aid staff can also assist with basic billing, and payment questions which are administered by the central University offices.
 Refer to the Haas Financial Aid website for additional details about loans, and other related topics.

 Haas Financial Aid Office